On an elastic model arising from volcanology: an analysis of the direct and inverse problem: The Inverse Problem: Uniqueness and Stability Estimate

 Since $\mathbb{C}\widehat{\nabla}\bm{w}_2\bm{n}=0$ on $\partial D\cap \partial C_2$ and by the unique continuation property $\mathbb{C}\widehat{\nabla}\bm{w}_2\bm{n}=\mathbb{C}\widehat{\nabla}\bm{w}_1\bm{n}$ on $\Gamma_1=(\partial D\cap \partial C_1)\subset \partial G$, we get

 hence $\bm{w}_2=\mathbf{A}\bm{x}+\bm{a}$ in $D$, where $\mathbf{A}\in\mathbb{R}^{3\times 3}$ is a skew-symmetric matrix and $\bm{a}\in\mathbb{R}^3$.
-From the unique continuation principle applied to $\bm{w}_2-\mathbf{A}\bm{x}-\bm{a}$ we obtain that $\bm{w}_2=\mathbf{A}\bm{x}+\bm{a}$ in $\mathbb{R}^3_-\setminus C_2$, hence $\bigl(\mathbb{C}\widehat{\nabla}\bm{w}_2\bigr) \bm{n}=0$ on $B'_{s_0}(\bm{0})$, that is a contradiction.
+From the unique continuation principle applied to $\bm{w}_2-\mathbf{A}\bm{x}-\bm{a}$ we obtain that $\bm{w}_2=\mathbf{A}\bm{x}+\bm{a}$ in $\mathbb{R}^3_-\setminus \overline{C}_2$, hence $\bigl(\mathbb{C}\widehat{\nabla}\bm{w}_2\bigr) \bm{n}=0$ on $B'_{s_0}(\bm{0})$, that is a contradiction.

 The second case we analyse is related to the setting in Figure \ref{fig. unicita1}.
-To prove the contradction in this case we can consider, for example, the domain $D=D_1\cup D_2$, where $D_1$ and $D_2$ are represented in Figure \ref{fig. unicita1}.
+To prove the contradiction, in this case we can consider, for example, the domain $D=D_1\cup D_2$, where $D_1$ and $D_2$ are represented in Figure \ref{fig. unicita1}.

 We emphasize that in this setting if we only consider the domain $D_1$ we will not be able to find a contradiction.
 In fact, from the unique continuation and the Green's formula we would not be able to prove that the energy of the system related to the function $\bm{w}_2$ is equal to zero in $D_1$.
 Instead, considering the region $D$ and taking $\bm{w}_2$, which satisfies $\textrm{div}(\mathbb{C}\widehat{\nabla}\bm{w_2})=\bm{0}$ in $D$, from the Green's formula we find, as before,